Bairdx2/Wearable-detection-device/README.md

 ##
 ### V1.0:
-Version 1 was mainly a learning excercise to gain practice with designing a wearable device consisting of two boards.
+Version 1 was designed from scratch and was mainly a learning excercise to gain practice with designing a wearable device consisting of two boards.
 One board contains all of the sensors and the other board supplies power.

 **Board 1 sensors and capabilities:**
 - gas sensor (Biomarker detection)